 I told her about what happened at the airport, what with me seeing Jeremy’s mom in the lounge and my dad’s airplane exploding.
 Understandably, she didn’t know what to say.
 Finally she cracked a smile, “So you guys are on a quest to find your parents?
 That’s sooo cute.”

 “Don’t say quest,” said Jeremy.
 “That sounds gay.”

-We all kind of laughed.
-That may have been a bad move because it seemed to get the attention of another group across the boat, who turned and looked our way with suspect eyes.
+We all laughed.
+That may have been a bad move because it seemed to get the attention of another group of people across the boat, who turned and looked our way with suspicious eyes.
 This one guy especially was giving us the real angry man glare.
-That kind of shut us up a bit.
+That shut us up a bit.
 We didn’t want to draw any extra attention our way.

 We couldn’t believe how badass and expensive everything looked.
 It was like something out of James Bond.
 When we took off, the stewardesses handed out a glass of champagne to each passenger, and then a voice came on the overhead speaker.

 “Welcome, all new Reboots here with us today.
 We invite you to relax and enjoy the flight…Much new things await you upon our landing, but for now, let us toast to the peace of flight and ease our minds away from all that we have left down below.
 You have been chosen.
 And to all our returning Scouts, you have completed your rescue of your Reboot, you are closing in on your final advancement.
 Congratulations on your success.”

 Then everybody raised their glasses and drank champagne.

 The flight was long, how many hours I couldn’t tell.
 None of us had watches and the plane had knocked out all the power to our cellphones somehow.
 But I got the feeling that cellphones weren’t something we were supposed to have because when I pulled mine out to check if my service had returned, the same guy who was mean-mugging me before on the boat saw me and gave me this god awful, blasphemous scowl.
 I kept the phone in my pocket for the rest of the flight.